 Red clover behaves as a winter annual under Florida conditions and usually does not reseed itself.
 It does not tolerate poorly drained soils.
-Red clover provides long-season forage production in north Florida.
+Red clover provides long-season forage production in north Florida, and we recommend non-dormant types for early forage production.

-Barduro (mid-dormant, released by UF/IFAS), Red Ace, Southern Belle (non-dormant, released by UF/IFAS), and FL24D (resistant to 2,4-D herbicide, released by UF/IFAS).
+Barduro (mid-dormant, released by UF/IFAS), Red Ace, Southern Belle (non-dormant, released by UF/IFAS), and Q Medium (recent release by UF/IFAS).

 Southern Belle is a non-dormant red clover.
 It offers earlier forage production and greater total-season forage yields than more dormant varieties.
-Barduro is a UF/IFAS red clover cultivar that is a mid-dormant type.
+Barduro and Q are mid-dormant types.
+Q has natural (i.e., non-GMO) tolerance to 2,4-D herbicide.
 Bulldog Red is also marketed in the southeastern United States, but data are limited on its performance in Florida.
-FL24D was released by UF/IFAS in 2016 and licensed to Grassland Oregon.
-Seed availability for FL24D red clover may still be limited.